Skip to content

 You do not need to change your entire workflow at once.
 Start with one task you find tedious.
 Maybe it is writing tests for existing code, or building form validation, or setting up a new screen layout.
 Let the AI handle that one thing while you continue coding everything else manually.

-As you build confidence, expand the scope.
-Let the AI generate more.
+Expand your scope gradually.
+As you build confidence, let the AI generate more.
 Keep reviewing everything.
 Over time, you will develop an intuition for which tasks are best handed to the AI and which need your direct attention.

 Vibe coding is not a replacement for knowing how to code.
 It is a force multiplier for people who already know what they want to build.
-And for the tasks where the result matters more than the process, it is the fastest way to ship.
+But building the right thing matters more than building it fast.
+Start with validation, describe behavior instead of implementation, review everything, and think beyond code to the full lifecycle of discovery, building, and growth.

 Explore Goodspeed's approach to see how we apply this concept across the entire app building pipeline, from idea scoring to app store submission.